 Best Beer with BBQ

-The roast flavours of a English Porter make them excellent with grilled meats such as steaks, burgers and even chicken.
+The roast flavours of an English Porter make them excellent with grilled meats such as steaks, burgers and even chicken.
 Surprisingly, they go excellent with grilled vegetables as well, making British Porter the perfect beverage with shish kabobs.

 For sweeter Porters, you’ll find they go amazingly well with BBQ ribs as they will complement the sauce nicely.
-Sweet Italian Sausages are another great match for British Porters as are venison sausages as the dark malts pair well with the gamy flavour.
+Sweet Italian Sausages are another excellent match for British Porters as are venison sausages as the dark malts pair well with the gamy flavour.